krosenvold/bgit/README.markdown

 able to checkout neither.

 <h2>Release notes</h2>

+1.2-SNAPSHOT

+- Fixed race condition where build agent could check out different version than master bamboo agent thought.
+- Fixed issue where the build would not move on when the last-built revision was no longer present in the repository due to rebasing.
+Change detection was returning "no change"

 1.1.9 RELEASE NOTES

 - This version includes greatly improved checkout/fetch/update algorithm that should also handle rebases